 In addition to global sources, consult IT/ITO and BP/BPO service providers in your own country to identify companies and sources that could help you automate and digitise your operations.

 Regularly monitor technology trends, reports and insights from renowned technology research firms.
 Keep an eye on influential thought leaders and experts in the IT and outsourcing industry.
 Social media platforms and industry-specific websites often feature valuable content and thought leadership.

 Get help from organisations

 If you are ready to start using a digital technology to enhance your business, it is time to look for companies and sources that could help you.

 In addition to online research, you could ask for help with your digitisation process from organisations such as:

 - OECD – the Digital for SMEs (D4SMES) Global Initiative is a knowledge-sharing and learning platform enabling governments, businesses and experts to work together on the digital transformation of SMEs.

 - SME Vai – digital solutions for accounting, marketing and legal services in Bangladesh.

-Trade events are useful not only for finding new business partners, but also to see what your competitors are doing and learn about the latest trends in your sector.
-Many different trade fairs are organised around the world, a large share of which are technology or service-specific.
+In addition to being useful for finding new business partners, trade events can allow you to see what your competitors are doing and to learn about the latest trends in your sector.
+Many different trade fairs are organised around the world, many specific to particular technologies or services.
 General ITO or BPO trade events no longer exist.

-Besides trade events, you can also sign up for webinars and panel discussions on digital trends that may be relevant to your sector.
-A good source to find such events is the Global Sourcing Association.
+In addition to trade events, you could register for webinars and panel discussions on digital trends that are potentially relevant to your sector.
+One good source for finding such events is the Global Sourcing Association.